chirag299051/movieDB-v3/README.md

 4. View Movies and TV Shows of different genres when clicking Movies / TV Shows in header.
 5. View Movie/TvShows in detail when clicking an item.
 6. Search for different Movies/TvShows by entering the same in Search field in header.
+7. Add Movie / TV Show to Watchlist when logged in, and view watchlist by going to Prodile page.
+8. Watchlist item can be deleted by clicking on delete icon.
-7. Logout by clicking on Logout button from dropdown when clicking the username in header.
+9. Logout by clicking on Logout button from dropdown when clicking the username in header.

 [Demo](https://moviedb-v3.onrender.com/)